PeppeL-G/bagawork/docs/src/routes/(other)/documentation/space/+page.md

 On this page you find the documentation for the GUI Component `Space`.

 ## Introduction
-The `Space` component is a view whose sole purpose is to occupy space on the screen, so other children in :docs[rows] and :docs[columns] layouts are positioned where they should.
+The `Space` component is a view whose sole purpose is to occupy space on the screen, so other children in :docs[Rows] and :docs[Columns] layouts are positioned where they should.

 ::: tip Example